 In this blog post, we’re going to get back to basics and walk through how to get started using Apache Kafka with your Python applications.

-For our examples we’ll use Confluent Open Source.
-This is an Apache 2.0 licensed open source distribution of Kafka that includes connectors for various data systems, a REST layer for Kafka, and a schema registry.
+For our examples we’ll use Confluent Platform.
+This is a source-available, open distribution of Kafka that includes connectors for various data systems, a REST layer for Kafka, and a schema registry.
 On OS X this is easily installed via the tar archive.
 Instructions for all platforms are available on the Confluent website.

 pip install confluent-kafka

-You can get a single-broker Kafka cluster up and running quickly using default configuration files included with Confluent Open Source.
+You can get a single-broker Kafka cluster up and running quickly using default configuration files included with the Confluent Platform.

-First, you’ll need to start a Zookeeper instance, which Kafka utilizes for providing various distributed system related services.
-Assuming you used the zip or tar archive to install Confluent Open Source, you can start Zookeeper from the installation directory as follows:
+First, you’ll need to start a ZooKeeper instance, which Kafka utilizes for providing various distributed system related services.
+Assuming you used the zip or tar archive to install Confluent Platform, you can start ZooKeeper from the installation directory as follows: